geeknabil/Book/README.md

 # Routes
-- http://127.0.0.1:8000/api/books/  to get [GET] all books (paginated 2 books/page) also create [POST] new book.
+- http://127.0.0.1:8000/api/books/  to [GET] all books (paginated 2 books/page) also [POST] new book.
-- http://127.0.0.1:8000/api/books/id  to get [GET] specific book by it's id also update [PUT] or delete [DELETE] this book.
+- http://127.0.0.1:8000/api/books/id  to [GET] specific book by it's id also [PUT] or [DELETE] this book.
-- http://127.0.0.1:8000/api/findbook  to get [GET], filter and search books by multiple genres. (to test use Postman or Thunder Client) pass genre params and it's values to request body.
+- http://127.0.0.1:8000/api/findbook  to [GET], filter and search books by multiple genres. (to test use Postman or Thunder Client) pass genre params and it's values to request body.